jorgefranconunes/tea/00README-developers.txt

 =====================================

 These instructions apply to unix environments.
 If you really want to develop under windows you should have CygWin (http://www.cygwin.com/) installed on your system.

-1. Fetch the source tree.
+1. Fetch the source tree from the Subversion repository.

 2. Create the "build.conf" file.